Access: Specialty Care

 The SAUP has guided 10,851 referrals for specialty care since 2012

-The SAUP model is being implemented in four adult health systems in Milwaukee County and nine safety net clinics that serve as medical homes for the uninsured.
+The SAUP model is being implemented in three adult health systems in Milwaukee County and nine safety net clinics that serve as medical homes for the uninsured.
 Each participating safety net clinic is matched with one or more hospital/health system to coordinate access to specialty services.
 This model serves to improve care delivery and transition care management.

 - Safety net clinics identify eligible patients and provide primary care, medication access, benefit counseling, enrollment assistance and navigation support.